dwbond/dbondcc/README.md

 * fix apache ssl configs so the link to 'blog' isn't encrypted
 * get jabber working for dbond@jabber.dbond.cc
-* set up route53, move from godaddy for jerichoblog
+* set up route53, move from godaddy for jerichoblog (and the www thing)
 * put something more interesting in the bottom
 * set up piwik to see visiting statistics
 * make \*.txt visible through apache